-Committees may be appointed from time to time by the president as required with the consent of the Board.
+Committees may be appointed at the annual meeting and from time to time by the president as required with the consent of the Board.
+All committees are subject to all requirements of the Open Meetings Act.

 4.3.02 APPOINTMENTS